bramappelt/flow/README.md

 ## Installation

-The software can be installed from source or via [PyPi]("https://test.pypi.org").
+The software can be installed from source or using a package manager.

 ### Source